liberland/laws/drafting/drafts/border_law.md

 ## Section 1: Borders

-### Article 1: Border Delimitation
+### Article 1: Border Demarcation
-The borders of Liberland shall be defined using a geospatial coordinate system of sufficient precision to avoid confusion in common activities, such as acquiring, using, and transacting land, or constructing and maintaining real estate.
+1) The territorial boundaries of Liberland, herein referred to as "Borders", will be clearly established using a high-precision geospatial coordinate system to support clarity in activities like land transactions, usage, acquisition, and infrastructural development.
+The specific state borders will be determined by international agreement.
+2) The Minister of Foreign Affairs and relevant state authorities will conduct the preparations for initiating international agreements on border demarcation.
+This process will be governed by a methodology provided by the Government, in collaboration with competent authorities from neighboring states, and in adherence to the principles laid down in the Constitution and the Law

 ### Article 2: Geospatial Coordinate System
 The geospatial coordinate system utilized for defining the borders of Liberland shall be the World Geodetic System 1984 (WGS 84), or any other internationally recognized coordinate system as may be determined by law or regulation.